sheepas/stats220/README.md

-# STATS 220
+# STATS220
+### Assignment 1 PartA
-This is my first time making page and I'm so excited!
+This is my first time making the website and I'm so excited!

 ## About me
+Hello, my name is Airi Sakata, current second year student at the [University of Auckland](https://www.auckland.ac.nz/en.html).

-Hi I'm Airi **I love food** and play basketball. 🏀
+**I love food** and play basketball. 🏀

 ## I also love memes!